-Students should meet with a counselor, complete a withdrawal questionnaire, and return it to the Registrar's Office.
-Students should also check with the Office of Financial Aid to see if they need to provide any information.
+Students should meet with a counselor, complete a withdrawal questionnaire, and return it to the Office of Financial Aid and Registration.
+Students should also check with the Office of Financial Aid and Registration to see if they need to provide any information.
 Students should return all school properties to the appropriate parties.
-Room keys should be returned to the residence hall director or the Director of Residence Life.
+Room keys should be returned to the residence hall director or the director of residence life.

 Withdrawing students should vacate the campus by 4:30 pm the day following the notification of withdrawal.
 In some instances, students will be asked to depart the evening of notification of withdrawal.
-The withdrawal from the college will be processed the day the form is received in the Registrar's Office.
+The withdrawal from the college will be processed the day the form is received in the registrar's office.